Lzhenghong/Quant-Projects/SP500/KMeans_GMM_RF_strategy/README.md

 1. Data Collection:
 - Scraped ticker data for each company in SP500 using BeautifulSoup
-- Loaded SPY and each SP500 ticker OHLC prices from 1/1/2011 to 31/12/2020 using yfinance
+- Loaded SPY and each SP500 ticker OHLC prices using yfinance

 2. Data Preprocessing:
 - Calculated the following technical indicators for each ticker using 5 and 15 days period